srzaz/DApp-Project/README.md

-# Inbox Project in Solidity
+# Project in Solidity
-Decentralized app in Solidity
+Decentralized app in progress